 San Miguel Alto Viewpoint

 If the Mirador de San Nicolas was too crowded for you, then you are sure to love the San Miguel Alto viewpoint.
-As one of the highest points in the city, this isn’t a
+As one of the highest points in the city, this isn’t a viewpoint that many tourists choose to visit as it can be a bit strenuous to reach it, especially on foot.

 The hike to the viewpoint is well worth it, however, as it offers some of the best views of Granada below and the lovely Sierra Nevada surrounding the city.
 It also attracts a much more local crowd, looking for a chilled out place to hang out with their friends and to drink a couple of beers.